objectionary/news.eolang.org/README.md

 $ bundle exec jekyll serve
 ```

-In about 3-4 minutes of building you should be able to see the blog
+In a few seconds of building you should be able to see the blog
 at `http://localhost:4000`.
-Make your changes and run `jekyll` again.
-If
+Make your changes and refresh the page in the browser.
+You should see the changes.
-everything is fine, submit a pull request.
+If everything looks fine, submit a pull request.